gerryw1389/gerryw1389.github.io/_posts/2017-02-20-configuring-snmp.md

 ### Description:

-Many times administrators will want to monitor servers, switches, ect.
-Aside from simple ping tests, WMI queries, ect. you may find yourself wanting to use SNMP.
+Many times administrators will want to monitor servers, switches, etc. Aside from simple ping tests, WMI queries, etc. you may find yourself wanting to use SNMP.
 SNMP is a chatty protocol that you can learn about my just googling the phrase.
 Essentially, V3 is recommended but I have only really seen V2 with a custom community string configured.

 ### To Resolve: